HenryMarkle/Leditor/README.md

 dotnet build --configuration Release
 ```

+### Step Four: Copy the assets

-Finally, copy the `/assets` folder to the newly built's direcroty.
+Finally, copy the `/assets` folder to the newly built's directory.
+Which is usually placed in `/Leditor/bin/Release/net8.0/`.